 - Flows from 2200 to 3500 gph use 1 1/2" flexible PVC pipe

 - Flows from 3500 to 5000 gph use 2" flexible PVC pipe

 - Flows from 5000 to 12000 gph use 3" flexible PVC pipe

-When connecting a submersible pump in the pond bottom with a flow rate above 2000 gph you may want to use 1 1/4" tubing to come out of the pond (to allow you to easily pick up the pump for cleaning the inlet) and then connect this tubing to a larger size flexible PVC pipe (which is not quite as flexible as tubing) to gain more flow from the pump.
-When connecting (for instance) 1 1/4" tubing to 1 ½" flex PVC pipe you will need a 1 1/2" coupling, 1 1/2" x 1 1/4" FPT bushing, and a 1 1/4" male insert.
+When connecting a submersible pump in the pond bottom that would warrant the use of a larger PVC pipe, you may want to use 1 1/4" tubing to come out of the pond (to allow you to easily pick up the pump for cleaning the inlet) and then connect this tubing to a larger size flexible PVC pipe (which is not quite as flexible as tubing) to gain more flow from the pump.
+When connecting (for example) 1-1/4" tubing to 1-½" flex PVC pipe you will need a 1-1/2" coupling, 1-1/2" x 1-1/4" FPT bushing, and a 1-1/4" male insert.

 Still have Questions?